gavinmbell/playtastic/doc/discussion.md

 * [Query functions](https://github.com/gavinmbell/playtastic/blob/master/src/playtastic/core.clj#L144-L177)

 These functions directly manipulate the main data structure and apply operations against the data therein.
-The shape of the mechanics is coded here.
-The basic share is... group data by some criteria, and then within that group apply a statistical function to get aggregated information.
+The shape of the computation is coded in `op-onto-field-by-group` function.
+The basic shape is as follows.
+First <b>group</b> data <b>by</b> some criteria, and then for the data associated with each group apply a statistical function that results in aggregated information. (i.e. `group-by` -> `map` -> `filter`)

 ``` clojure
 [data operation-fn field-key group-key & {:keys [operation-fn-label field-key-label group-key-label] :or